A Song for ××: Background and development

-"No matter how much you are disliked, if you have what you should have inside, when that is understood, the greater the dislike, the more the pendulum will swing the other way next time.
-It will swing more from 'hate' to 'like.'
-So, just expose your whole life, and I'm sure you'll be able to write good lyrics, so go for it."
+"No matter how much you’re disliked, if what truly matters is firmly within you, then once it’s understood, the greater the degree of dislike, the more strongly the pendulum will swing the other way.
+From ‘hate’ it will swing powerfully to ‘love.’
+So expose your whole life—there’s no doubt you’ll be able to write good lyrics, and that’s what you should push forward with."

 — —Max Matsuura's work strategy for Hamasaki.

 In 1995, under Nippon Columbia, Hamasaki became part of a hip hop unit called Ayumi featuring Dohzi-T and DJ Bass.
 Magazines touted Hamasaki as "the youngest female Japanese hip-hop rapper ever."
 The group released a mini-album called Nothing from Nothing in December of the same year, and did not chart at all, which led to Nippon Columbia ultimately dropping the group.
 After starring in a handful of poorly-reviewed films and doramas, Hamasaki then resigned herself to shopping in Tokyo with her friends.
 Her mother moved up to Tokyo around that time, and Hamasaki was once again living with her mother.

 One of Hamasaki's friends knew the founder of the club Velfarre, Avex Trax executive Max Matsuura.
 Hamasaki was introduced to him at the club one night when she was in her teens.
 After hearing Hamasaki sing karaoke, Matsuura told her that she was not a very good singer, but has a good voice, and told her to take singing lessons.
 In the summer of 1997, Hamasaki was sent to New York City for vocal lessons under Mayumi Harada, a voice coach who had also trained superstars Namie Amuro, Hitomi, and Kaori Mochida before.
 Hamasaki enjoyed the freedom she experienced in New York; during her time there, Hamasaki wrote letters back to Matsuura in Japan, which convinced him to tell her to try writing songs for herself.